Slickytail/alphazero-cc/README.md

-# alphazero-cc
+# AlphaZero for Chinese Checkers
 AlphaZero implementation with tf.
-Trying to teach it Chinese Checkers, so don't expect too much generalization.
+The goal is to train it to play Chinese Checkers, so the code may not be in the most general form.